surifirstpin/biplus_documentation/docs/Calculated Column FLD.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/457490d3185941046566d493017e4f95c2b8b18a/images/calculate_on_raw.png)

-## Calculate column with Pivot Offset
+## Calculate Column with Pivot Offset

 >**For Instance:** To view the order-value sum and average w.r.t each station code, then apply pivot to station-code and run the report.